ShinaJr/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 8-print_base16.c program prints all the numbers of base 16 in lowercase, followed by a new line.
-The 9-print_comb.c program prints all possible combinations of single-digit numbers in ascending order The 100-print_comb3.c program that prints all possible different combinations of two digits in ascending order
+The 9-print_comb.c program prints all possible combinations of single-digit numbers in ascending order The 100-print_comb3.c program that prints all possible different combinations of two digits in ascending order The 101-print_comb4.c program prints all possible different combinations of three digits in ascending order